 Some studios now require applicants to have formal training, like a Bachelor’s degree, in a relevant course of study.
 Other studios are less stringent, focusing on the practical skills you bring to the table.

 Higher education offers several pathways toward becoming a game artist.

-For example, courses in game art, graphic design, 3D digital art, and game development are available at institutions around the world.
+For example, courses in game art, graphic design, 3D digital art, game design and game development are available at institutions around the world.

-This kind of formal training in game development can show employers that you have the necessary chops, giving you a leg up over other applicants.
+This kind of formal training in game development can show employers that you have the necessary chops and understanding to collaborate effectively with other game dev disciplines such as QA, design and programming, giving you a leg up over other applicants.

 A background in traditional art can also be beneficial, as it will help you develop the fundamental art skills that you’ll need later on.

 But at the end of the day, the main thing that will get your foot in the door is your portfolio.